Adult Kidney Transplant Program

 Kidney disease is a growing problem and people living with it experience a reduced quality of life and risk premature death.
 Kidney transplantation is the treatment of choice because it prolongs survival, improves quality of life and is less costly than dialysis.
 The need for kidneys for transplantation through deceased and living kidney donation is constantly increasing.

 In the last decade, the programs have averaged 55 transplants per year.
 For more statistics, please click here.

 Manitoba is a leader in renal transplants

 Manitoba is a leader in kidney transplantation.
-Since 1969, over 1,700 kidney transplants have been performed by the adult program and the pediatric program combined.
+Since 1969, more than 2,000 kidney transplants have been performed by the adult program and the pediatric program combined.
 Led by Dr. David Rush and Dr. Patricia Birk, both programs were the first to introduce surveillance biopsy programs that has led to their adoption in many countries worldwide, and established Winnipeg as a centre of excellence in translational research.